0tonoon/Napper_Script/README.md

 ```
 <hr>

-`Decrypted Data` is the password for the `backup`.
+`Decrypted Data` is the password for the `backup` user.
 Now it's your turn to find a way to use it and finish your privesc.